 1. The Federal Verification Worksheet and supplemental documentation (submit to IDOC).
 Be sure that you are submitting the worksheet that corresponds to the academic year for which you are applying.

-2. Data Retrieval on your FAFSA OR IRS Tax Return Transcripts (for tax filers)
+2. IRS Tax Return Transcripts (for tax filers)

 3. Confirmation of Nonfiling Statement from the IRS, dated on or after October 1, 2016 (for nontax filers)